ThePowerTool/PIA-NetworkManager-GUI-Support/README.txt

 If you do not require port forwarding simply run the profiles install and use the NM-GUI to connect to PIA.

 ca.rsa.4096.crt    - this cert should only be downloaded directly from PIA.
-The
+                     The download is provided by pia_NM_profiles_install.sh pia-v5-at-install.dat - static v5 data created by pia_NM_profiles_install.sh
+                        and saved in /var/log
-                  download is part of pia_NM_profiles_install.sh pia_NM_profiles_install.sh - installs NetworkManager profiles for PIA get_region_and_token_NM_GUI.sh - Request port forwarding port_forwarding.sh - run get_region_and_token_NM_GUI.sh which launches
+pia_NM_profiles_install.sh - installs NetworkManager profiles for PIA get_region_and_token_NM_GUI.sh - Request port forwarding
-                     this script
+port_forwarding.sh - this script launched by get_region_and_token_NM_GUI.sh
-.pia-credentials - optional: 1st line username, 2nd line password (no quotes,
+                     which also provides CL (on finishing) to launch this script .pia-credentials   - optional: 1st line username, 2nd line password (no quotes, nothing else).
-                   nothing else).
 This file must be manually created.
 README.txt         - this file

 Additional details:
 NetworkManager must be installed before launching any script found here.